-Our loan agreements contain cross-default provisions whereby a default under one agreement would likely result in cross default under agreements covering other borrowings.
-For example, the occurrence of a default with respect to any indebtedness or any failure to repay debt when due in an amount in excess of \$50 million would cause a cross default under the October 2006 Term Loan or the indenture governing our 6.00% Notes and 7.75% Notes.
+Our loan agreements contain cross-default provisions whereby a default under one agreement would likely result in cross defaults under agreements covering other borrowings.
+For example, the occurrence of a default with respect to any indebtedness or any failure to repay debt when due in an amount in excess of \$50 million would cause a cross default under the indentures governing our 5.75% Notes, 6.00% Notes and 7.75% Notes.
 The occurrence of a default under any of these borrowing arrangements would permit the applicable lenders or note holders to declare all amounts outstanding under those borrowing arrangements to be immediately due and payable.
-If the lenders under the October 2006 Term Loan or the note holders or the trustee under the indenture governing our 6.00% Notes or 7.75% Notes accelerates the repayment of borrowings, we cannot assure you that we will have sufficient assets to repay those borrowings and our other indebtedness.
+If the note holders or the trustee under the indentures governing our 5.75% Notes, 6.00% Notes or 7.75% Notes accelerates the repayment of borrowings, we cannot assure you that we will have sufficient assets to repay those borrowings and our other indebtedness.

-If our cost reduction efforts are not effective, our business could be materially adversely affected.
+If our cost management efforts are not effective, our business could be materially adversely affected.

-For the second quarter of fiscal 2007, we incurred a net loss of approximately \$600 million.
-We have taken and plan to continue to undertake a number of actions to reduce our expenses and realign our cost structure including, among other things, a reduction in planned capital expenditures for 2007 and a reduction in operating expenses for 2007.
-We cannot assure you that we will be able to achieve these cost reductions in a timely manner or at all, and if we are unable to do so, we could be materially adversely affected.
+For the third quarter of fiscal 2007, we incurred a net loss of approximately \$396 million.
+We have taken and plan to continue to undertake a number of actions to manage our expenses and realign our cost structure.
+However, we forecast that for the fourth quarter of 2007, our operating expenses will be approximately 6 percent higher than the third quarter of 2007, primarily driven by investments in new manufacturing process technology.
+We cannot assure you that we will be able to achieve our planned cost reduction strategy in a timely manner or at all, and if we are unable to do so, we could be materially adversely affected.
 In addition, if these reductions are not effectively implemented, we may experience unanticipated effects from these reductions causing harm to our business and customer relationships.